icsob2025/icsob2025.github.io/PhDRetreatSubmissions/index.md

 A short paper that describes the PhD student’s thesis.
 The short paper should not be anonymous and should meet the following requirements:

+Papers can be submitted through our dedicated <a href="https://easychair.org/conferences/?conf=icsob2024" target="_blank">EasyChair submission system</a>.
 <br>
 <ul style="list-style: none;">
   <li>Be authored only by the student and his/her supervisors;</li>